antx-code/dwm/README.md

 Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).

+If you want to use my dwm fonts, you can download nerd-fonts with yay like below:

+    yay -S nerd-fonts-source-code-pro

+or

+    yay -S nerd-fonts-complete

 Afterwards enter the following command to build and install dwm (if necessary as root):